gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 **_Create UA_**             | Create an uncurated accession (UA) item for the accession.
 Choose this option when the accession is large, *or* the items are dissimilar or unrelated, *or* no digital files exist for the items. | 3A - 9A
 **_Create contact sheet_**  | Create either a 30-up or 1-up contact sheet. | 7A or 4B
 **_Scanning_**              | Scan or photograph items from the accession that are candidates for being added to the Digital Archive. | 6A
-**Add item to DA_**   | Create individual curated items from the most important items in the accession. | 10A **_Break into subsets_**   | Divide the accession into subsets that are each more manageable than the entire original accession but are still considered to be part of the original accession.
+**_Add item to DA_**   | Create individual curated items from the most important items in the accession. | 10A **_Create sub-accessions_**   | Divide the accession into sub-accessions that are each more manageable than the entire primary accession but are still considered to be part of the primary accession.
 **_Find materials_**   | Choose this option when the location of the materials is unknown and they are needed for scanning or to return to the donor.
 **_Research_**   | Choose this option when research must be performed before any other step can be performed.
 **_Special treatment_**   | Choose this option when none of the other options apply.
 An example of special treatment would be to OCR the PDF files in an accession before proceeding with another step.
 Another example would be to reconcile confusing or contracting information about the accession.